Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission. Learn more here.

 - Mix well.
 That's it!

 Expert tips and FAQs

 Yes!
 This recipe lends itself beautifully to the addition of one or two cans of good-quality tuna.
 Just drain it and flake it right into the bowl along with the beans.
 There's no need to make any further changes to the recipe.

 Yes.
 This recipe keeps well in an airtight container in the fridge for a week, so feel free to make it in advance.

 - 2 15.5-ounce (425-gram) cans white beans, such as Cannellini or Great Northern, rinsed and drained

 - 1 medium shallot, minced

-- In a medium bowl, stir together the beans, celery, shallot, olives and parsley.
+- In a large mixing bowl, stir together the shallot, lemon juice, sherry vinegar, salt, paprika, and pepper.